You Have The Right To Be Paid For Your Work

 Do I have the right to be paid the minimum wage?

-What if I do not get paid on an hourly basis?
+What if I don't get paid hourly?

 Although an employer can offer to pay you at a daily rate, a weekly rate, or at piece-rate, you must still receive at least the minimum wage for each hour of your work.